tesar-stepan/gnott/README.md

 And do these before running gnott: http://transvar.readthedocs.io/en/latest/quick_start.html

 ## Usage
 This scipt can theoretically take any input that Transvar accepts.
 The only requirement is that the string has a ":x" sequence in it, where the 'x' is one of g/c/p characters, denoting the type of encoding.
+However, I wrote gnott for a very specific use-case, so only the formats you see below were tested.

 Protein level annotation example: